asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 * Convince developers who don't see value in clean code that it well help them build higher quality code
 * Help developers learn how to identify and refactor problematic areas of the code
-* Help developers write new code that is up to clean code standards
+* Help developers write new, high quality code (i.e., easily changeable code)

 This first kata serves to help the team compare poorly written code to well written, clean code and provide a mechanism for the team to start discussing the problems they see in the code.
 Hopefully, this begins to convince the team that these practices matter and will help them move faster and introduce less bugs in the future.

 ## The Clean Code Kata

 This kata is similar to études [James Shore](http://www.jamesshore.com/) introduced to a team I worked on.
-These études were designed to help developers quickly read, understand, and explain the purpose of code by diagramming and presenting it to the team in a relatively short period of time.
+These études were designed to help developers quickly read, understand, and explain the purpose of code by diagramming and presenting it to the rest of the team in a relatively short period of time.
 It only takes doing a few of these exercises before it becomes obvious how much easier these are when the code is well designed.
 So I decided to follow a similar practice for these katas to help sell the idea that clean code matters.

 <div class="well">
 James Shore describes a couple of other études and how he got the idea for them from [Kent Beck](https://twitter.com/KentBeck) in his post, [Études for Excellence](http://www.jamesshore.com/Blog/Etudes-for-Excellence.html).